sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/duckdb.md

 ```

 ### dbt support
 This destination [integrates with dbt](../transformations/dbt/dbt.md) via [dbt-duckdb](https://github.com/jwills/dbt-duckdb), which is a community-supported package.
 The `duckdb` database is shared with `dbt`.
 In rare cases, you may see information that the binary database format does not match the database format expected by `dbt-duckdb`.
-You can avoid this by updating the `duckdb` package in your `dlt` project with `pip install -U`.
+You can avoid this by updating the `duckdb` package in your `data_load_tool` project with `pip install -U`.

-### Syncing of `dlt` state
+### Syncing of `data_load_tool` state
-This destination fully supports [dlt state sync](../../general-usage/state#syncing-state-with-destination).
+This destination fully supports [data_load_tool state sync](../../general-usage/state#syncing-state-with-destination).

 <!--@@@DLT_TUBA duckdb-->